Coranora/Genetic_Algorithm/README.md

 ## A simple genetic algorithm to solve the travelling salesman problem

-In traveling salesman problem, salesman has to visit all cities in this distance matrix only once with a SHORTEST path.
+In traveling salesman problem, salesman has to visit all cities in the map only once with a SHORTEST path.

 Here is the simple algorithmic step of this algorithm: